Module index_map_type¶

 components.
 These are read-only and must never be modified by client

 %onp_size: the number of on-process indices for this process%offp_size: the number of off-process indices for this process%local_size: the size of the local index set for this process.
-This is the sum of%onp_sizeand%offp_size%global_size: The size of the global index set.%first_gid: the global index of the first on-process index for this process%last_gid: the global index of the last on-process index for this process%comm: the communicator associated withimapin the MPI implementation%offp_index: the rank-1 integer array of off-process global indices included on this process
+This is the sum of%onp_sizeand%offp_size%global_size: the size of the global index set%first_gid: the global index of the first on-process index for this process%last_gid: the global index of the last on-process index for this process%offp_index: the rank-1 integer array of off-process global indices included on this process

 Miscellaneous Procedures¶